 The shared goal of the scientific world and Orion is to advance science and develop new medicines.
 A recent example of successful pharmaceutical research is a prostate cancer medicine, which has now been launched after several years of research.

-Research cooperation plays a key role in Parkinson’s research.
-The development of more effective and better-tolerated new medicines for pain relief is also underway.
+In addition to cancer research, Orion’s research focuses on pain relief.
+Research cooperation plays a key role also in the development of more effective and better-tolerated new medicines for pain relief.

 Long-standing and new partnerships